HerbSek/dcrm/README.md

 # dcrm
-A CRUD application developed using django
+A CRM (Customer Relationship management) application developed using django.